Research Interests

 Earlier research of mine focused on understudied types of plurals, particularly similative plurals.
 An example of a similative plural is m-reduplication in Persian, which has a non-uniform plural interpretation in upward-entailing contexts that is weakened in downward-entailing and non-monotone environments, as well as in pragmatic contexts establishing speaker ignorance or indifference.
 A similar phenomenon is observed with the Japanese particles -ya, -toka, and -tari.
 Early work on this topic, done in collaboration with Ryoichiro Kobayashi (Tokyo University of Agriculture) developed an account of the Japanese facts based on alternative semantics, according to which -ya/-toka/-tari introduce alternatives that are operated upon differently according to the semantics of the environment in which they appear, yielding their variable semantic behavior.
 Work relating to this project has been presented at ConSOLE XXV, GLOW in Asia XI and Sinn und Bedeutung 22, among others.
 In my single-authored work, I developed an account of m-reduplication in terms of scalar implicature, extended it to the analysis of the Japanese cases discussed above, and presented this work and further refinements of it at the 2018 LSA Annual Meeting , Sinn und Bedeutung 23 in Barcelona, and CLS 55 in Chicago.

 My dissertation, Similative Plurals and the Nature of Alternatives, provides a synthesis of these two phenomena, improving on previous analyses in a unified framework while elaborating on the broader theoretical implications of the semantics and pragmatics of similative plurality.
 In particular, I have argued that an implicature-based account of the non-homogeneous plural inference of similative expressions requires appeal to an abstract alternative, an alternative that does not correspond to any lexical item in the language in question.
 My dissertation also proposes a new analysis of associative plurals, comparing and contrasting their behavior with similatives and exploring a typology of non-homogeneous plurals.
 A journal article based on my work on similative plurals was published in Semantics and Pragmatics in 2020, which you can read here.
+I have recently returned to work on similative plurality, investigating the typology of similatives with respect to pragmatic strengthening, in joint work with Yihsun Chen.